pi-tv/pi-tv.github.io/_notes/arch-linux/arch-linux-install.md

 ## Pre-conditions:

 - Installation into the VirtualBox
+    - Host-Only network adapter is enabled
 - Install from the Arch ISO
 - Target partition is "/dev/sda1"
 - Swap partition is "/dev/sdb"
-- There is a local pacman mirror partition at "/dev/sdc" (see [Arch Linux mirror](/arch-linux-mirror))
+- Optional: there is a local pacman mirror partition at "/dev/sdc" (see [Arch Linux mirror](/arch-linux-mirror))

 ## Initial SSH setup (optional)